CraftedInc/Appcrafted_Unity_Plugin/README.md

 For example:

-    AppcraftedManager.Instance
-    .RegisterCredentials("Zfasdf4syQacVGyUK4aSA", "mAavs24KUpe48Gqps");
+    AppcraftedManager.Instance.RegisterCredentials("Zfasdf4syQacVGyUK4aSA", "mAavs24KUpe48Gqps");

-You should be able to find your keys on [Appcrafted](https://developer.appcrafted.com) under [Account>Appcrafted Credentials](https://developer.appcrafted.com/#/account).
+You should be able to find your keys on [Appcrafted](https://developer.appcrafted.com) under [Account > Appcrafted Credentials](https://developer.appcrafted.com/#/account).

 After your credentials have been registered, you can use GetAsset method to get your assets.

 _AppcraftedManager.Instance.GetAsset( **container ID**, **asset ID**);_

-        AppcraftedManager.Instance
-    .GetAsset("U3y4S2HD23HnNwWb60ip", "ninja");
+        AppcraftedManager.Instance.GetAsset("U3y4S2HD23HnNwWb60ip", "ninja");

 You can have both _RegisterCredentials()_ and _GetAsset()_ in a _Start()_ when your game/app first launches to start the downloading early.

-#### Step 3 - Create a delegation and using your assets
+#### Step 3 - Create a delegation to use your assets

 Add a delegation to your script.